kbantoec/deep_learning/README.md

 # Deep Learning
 Deep Learning (DL) case studies.

-## Time Series Analysis / Sequential data modeling:
+## Time Series Analysis / Sequential data modeling

 1. [Understandig time series](https://github.com/kbantoec/deep_learning/blob/master/tsa/understanding_time_series.ipynb)
    * In this notebook we create a batch generator object in order to forecast with neural networks.
 Meaning that we can feed into a deep learning model when training it.
 We also touch on the following topics: Fast Fourier Transformations, serial correlation, median forecasting, and ARIMA models.
 This notebook are my notes from chapter 4 of the following reference: Klaas, J. (2019). *Machine learning for finance: principles and practice for financial insiders*.
 Packt Publishing Ltd.